microfocus-idol/idol-rich-media-tutorials/tutorials/setup/WEBCAM.md

 #### Configuration change for Linux

 There is one configuration difference between ingesting webcam video on Linux compared to on Windows that you will need to keep in mind when following webcam-based tutorial examples later on.
-Let's look at a snipped from `introduction/faceAnalysis1.cfg` as an example:
+Let's look at a snippet from `introduction/faceAnalysis1.cfg` as an example:

 ```diff
 [VideoIngest]